hzeller/rpi-rgb-led-matrix/adapter/passive-rpi1/README.md

      check out the [Passive 3](../passive-3) or [Active 3](../active-3) adapter.
    * Open source KiCAD PCB EDA format.
    * (not very pretty layout, was just lazy and let the auto-router do it).
+   * The FAB files are provided as [passive-rpi-hub75-adapter-fab.zip](./passive-rpi-hub75-adapter-fab.zip)

 This board is [shared on OSH Park][osh-passive-rpi].